AHDB explores cost-of-living crisis impact on red meat and dairy

-Analysts at AHDB have produced a series of articles on the current cost-of-living crisis, exploring the challenges and opportunities for the red meat and dairy sectors.
+Analysts have produced a series of articles on the current cost-of-living crisis, exploring the challenges and opportunities for the red meat and dairy sectors.

+The in-depth analysis by AHDB will look at the impact of the struggling economy on household budgets and buying behaviours.

-Analysts have also explored how the current climate is impacting consumer attitudes towards some of the biggest key reputational factors for industry such as trust, environment, health and animal welfare.
+Analysts will explore how the current climate is impacting consumer attitudes towards some of the biggest key reputational factors for industry such as trust, environment, health and animal welfare.

-AHDB’s findings will be explored in two webinars next month, providing stakeholders, levy payers and the retail sector with valuable insight into what the future could hold.
+The findings will be highlighted in two webinars next month, providing the industry with insight into what the future could hold.

 The first webinar on 13 October will focus on the impact of the cost-of-living crisis on meat and dairy demand, while the second on 20 October, will explore the impact of the economy on consumer attitudes towards the industry.

-AHDB senior consumer insight manager, Steven Evans said: “The cost-of-living crisis is having a major impact on all sectors.
+AHDB senior consumer insight manager, Steven Evans said the cost-of-living crisis was having a major impact on all sectors.

 "AHDB has taken an in-depth look at how squeezed household budgets are affecting demand for red meat and dairy as well as consumer attitudes towards key reputational risks for the industry.